NolberthB/neonCalculator/README.md

 Loops:

-And it is that the loops are an easy thing when we use the tap key but it needs a little of my attention so as not to depend on any key (I hate you tab key, I really love my dog 🤷‍♂️💕  ).
+And it is that the loops are an easy thing when we use the tap key but it needed a little of my attention so as not to depend on any key (I hate you tab key, I really love my dog 🤷‍♂️💕  ).

 ###### ACQUIRED SKILLS: